Melissa-code/home_automation/README.md

 - It should also be possible to record events (e.g., forcing the lighting of the pool, turning on the lights because a scenario is activated by the program...).

+### BONUS

+- Create another web page Instructions : add a button in the header that when clicked :

+- allows the user to add specific instructions in a form,

+- stores these instructions in a JSON file,

+- displays the added instructions and the content of the JSON file on the page.

 ## Table of contents